growse/growse.com-blog/2020/_posts/2020-04-26-adventures-in-cross-compilation-and-rust.md

   Tag_ABI_FP_16bit_format: IEEE 754
 ```

 How strange.
 Digging around, it looks like the GCC that's shipped with Debian / Ubuntu has some interesting defaults, which means that building for ARMv6 is somewhat tricky: [https://stackoverflow.com/questions/35132319/build-for-armv6-with-gnueabihf/51201725#51201725](https://stackoverflow.com/questions/35132319/build-for-armv6-with-gnueabihf/51201725#51201725).
 I'd probably go as far as saying that it looks like building for anything less than ARMv7 on the GCC toolchain that Debian supplies isn't supported.
 Why the hard-float toolchain chucks out an ARMv7 binary, but the soft-float an ARMv6 one is beyond me.
+Computers!

-The problem here is really the linker.
+So, the GCC toolchain is the problem here.
 If the one that ships with Ubuntu doesn't work, then I need to get one that does.
 I could compile my own, but this is a bit of a faff.
 Usefully, the Raspberry Pi lot [provide their own gcc binaries that are build for the correct target arch](https://github.com/raspberrypi/tools.git).
 It's quite an old version of gcc (4.9.3) but it should work.
 Unfortunately, it doesn't work with `musl-tools`, so we might have to compile against a glibc target.

 ([This issue](https://github.com/BurntSushi/ripgrep/issues/676#issuecomment-374058198) and [this reddit thread](https://www.reddit.com/r/rust/comments/9io0z8/run_crosscompiled_code_on_rpi_0/) were pretty useful in helping me figure it out).